objectbox/objectbox-sync-examples/tasks/client-java/README.md

 ### IntelliJ IDEA

-1. Open the `client-java` directory.
+1. Open this directory.
 The Gradle project should sync and is then ready to build.

 2. To build and run the application, run [`Main.java`](app/src/main/java/io/objectbox/example/Main.java).

 ### Other IDEs or from the command line

-1. Open the `client-java` directory.
+1. Open this directory.

 2. To build and run the application, run the following command: